 - SkySat orthorectified scenes composed into segments (typically about 60 scenes)

 - SkySat 4-band Basic (includes both raw and radiometrically corrected) and orthorectified scenes

-The following Global Navigation Satellite Systems (GNSS) Radio Occultation data products from Spire Global Inc. data are available through the SDX:
+The following Global Navigation Satellite Systems (GNSS) Radio Occultation data products from Spire Global Inc. are available through the SDX: